 When confronted with allegations against the Karmapa himself, Adele Tomlin turns on him, unsurprisingly—without evidence, but with the same theatrical flair it applies to all its targets.

 Adele Tomlin's entire personal saga revolves around its alleged abuse by Sangye Nyenpa Rinpoche.
 This isn’t presented as one case among many, but as a central mythos: Adele, the consort-turned-survivor, misunderstood and silenced.
-Her voice, it implies, is the only one brave enough to speak.
+Its voice, it implies, is the only one brave enough to speak.
 Yet the details are disturbingly implausible:

 These contradictions and embellishments unravel the claim’s credibility.
 And without this accusation, its core identity—not just as a whistleblower but as a living testimonial to abuse in Tibetan Buddhism—disintegrates.